elgatosf/streamdeck/README.md

 The `streamDeck.logging` object provides local file-based logging capabilities, allowing you to diagnose, track, and debug potential problems.
 Logs files operate a file-rotation policy and are re-indexed when the current file exceeds 50MiB, with the 10 most recent files being retained.

 > [!NOTE]
-> Logs can be found within the plug-in's folder, under `/logs`.
+> Logs can be found within the plugin's folder, under `/logs`.

 To assist with identifying the severity of logs, there are five levels: `ERROR`, `WARN`, `INFO`, `DEBUG`, and `TRACE` with the default being `INFO`, unless the plugin in debug mode in which case the level defaults to `DEBUG`.